IlsiyaNasibullina/SSD_project/README.md

 - Cross-domain script inclusions
 - More instances of missing security headers

 Full report can be found in `2025-05-03-ZAP-Report-plan.html`.
-Video result of running ZAP plan can be found in `zap_before_fix.mov`
+Video result of running ZAP plan can be found in `img/zap_before_fix.mov`

 3. Mitigation and Re-Scanning